Sam Cosgrove: Aberdeen

 Strike partner Stevie May saw the team's improved creativity as a factor in Cosgrove's greater effectiveness, while McInnes highlighted how a focus on "movement, anticipation and speed of thought" helped him react more like a smaller striker than a pure target man.
 He became increasingly "capable of impacting games from a deeper position" using his pace.
 Six goals in four Europa League qualifiers, including a hat-trick against Chikhura Sachkhere, proved McInnes' point that Aberdeen had been right to persevere with Cosgrove despite media criticism.
 He continued with two goals in a 3–2 league win against Hearts, an extra-time winner in the League Cup, and 11 goals from his next 18 matches, in the last of which he was controversially sent off for a forceful tackle.
 He set himself a 30-goal target, last achieved for Aberdeen by Joe Harper in 1978–79, but a seven-match goal drought and a back injury left him on 23 and the team in fourth place when the season was curtailed because of the COVID-19 pandemic.

 Despite reports of interest from clubs in England and further afield during the past season, Aberdeen confirmed that there had been no offers.
 In July 2020, the club accepted a bid in excess of £2 million from French club Guingamp for Cosgrove, who rejected the move.
 He then damaged a knee and was out for three months, during which time he was one of eight Aberdeen players who were heavily fined by the club and received a suspended three-match ban from the Scottish Football Association after breaching COVID protocols by visiting a bar as a group.
 He returned to action on 25 October, set up a goal for Ryan Hedges in a 3–3 draw with Celtic, and scored two weeks later, but his lack of match fitness was telling.
 He was not starting regularly, and fellow striker Curtis Main was out of form; by the end of January, they had three goals apiece.
 Financial Fair Play restrictions reportedly put Cosgrove out of Sheffield Wednesday's reach, but a £2 million bid from Birmingham City was accepted.
+Cosgrove later revealed that he had a heart scare during his time with Aberdeen.